germangb/rust-gameboy/dmg-peripheral/README.md

 ## Supported

-These are the supported peripherals in the [dmg-peripheral](dmg-peripheral) module.

 | Peripheral | Requirements                | Notes
 | ---        | ---                         | ---
 | Camera     | `DMG_PERIPHERAL_CAMERA_ROM` | You must provide your own rom in via the environment variable